kovernikov/react_kabzda/README.md

 work with API

-JEST - testing for reducers
+Jest - testing for reducers

 Snapshots testing